 Module 1: Relux Deskstop Lighting Design Software: Before starting the practical assignments of this course students will be introduced to the new version of Relux Deskstop lighting design software.
 Students will become familiar with the new outstanding features of the software and gain confidence & proficiency before commencement of practical assignments.

 Module 2: Lighting Design for Offices: Students will be required to complete a lighting design for a multistory office building which is to be refashioned for a new purpose.

-Module 3: Lighting Design for Light Industry: This assignment is for a factory complex which is being refashioned for a new purpose.
+Module 3: Lighting Design for an Industrial Facility: This assignment is for a factory complex which is being refashioned for a new purpose.
 It comprises several different elements typically found in such buildings.